konflux-ci/community/governance.md

 ## Maximum Representation

-It is the desire of the committee to limit the amount of any single employer/company over the project.
+It is the desire of the committee to limit the amount of influence of any single employer/company over the project.
 However, currently, there is not enough diversity to make this a reality.
 This section should be revised in the future when more than one employer/company are active members of the Konflux community.